-They have a subtle, almost sneaky sense of humour but, they never expect the same from anyone who is non-Italian.
+They have a subtle, almost sneaky sense of humor, but they never expect the same from anyone who is non-Italian.
 And that is where I get them.

 I could just as well tell them that the world is coming to an end but they often would still want to know where I came from before they met their demise.
 So (just to tease), I always tell them from Casentino, which is just outside and to the east of Florence.

 That’s when my fun begins because their foreheads wrinkle up, their heads tilt to the side and you can see the wheels churning.
-After about another 30 seconds, they decide, "nah, you’re joking.
+After about another 30 seconds, they decide, "Nah, you’re joking.
 Right?"

 Yes, I am joking since I'm originally from Florida!
 But in so many ways, I feel like I do come from the Casentino valley in Tuscany.
 I mean, that’s where I tasted my first ever Italian sugo and thin crust Tuscan pizza.
 It’s where I learned how to drink café latte at breakfast and a glass of wine at dinner (and lunch.)
 It’s here that I picked up my Italian slang.
 For so many reasons, Casentino is where I grew up in Italy.

 It was also in Casentino that history came “alive” for me.
-The local residents are first-class storytellers and I was treated to tidbits of local lore, family recipes and memories of growing up in an area where traditions were treasured and castle ruins made-up a permanent part of the landscape.
+The local residents are first-class storytellers and I was treated to tidbits of local lore, family recipes, and memories of growing up in an area where traditions were treasured and castle ruins made-up a permanent part of the landscape.

 Located only just about an hour southeast of the city limits of Firenze, one can delve into a magical and hidden jewel of Tuscany.
 It has a bit of everything: just think vineyards, olive trees, virgin forests, handmade pasta, history and lots of medieval castles.

-I’m not talking about the Cinderella fairytale castles, I am talking about real life towers with draw bridges.
+I’m not talking about the Cinderella fairytale castles, I am talking about real life towers with drawbridges.
 That is where I want to take you in my next articles, deep within the history, the folklore and the traditions of the Casentino Valley and its castles.

 A bit of background on Casentino

 Before we start castle-hopping together, there a few things I would like to share with you which might give you the “bigger picture.”
 Let’s start with a bit of history.
 Long before the Romans made this valley part of their conquest, it was inhabited by the Etruscans who left their mark in many ways.
-Though this population was quite cultured, they left behind very little in the way of written word except for tombstones and town names.
-Many of the towns that end in –ena or -ana (Romena, Subbiano, Porciano) are known to be old Etruscan strongholds.
+Though this population was quite cultured, they left behind very little in the way of the written word except for tombstones and town names.
+Many of the towns that end in "–ena" or "-ana" (Romena, Subbiano, Porciano) are known to be old Etruscan strongholds.
 But even before the Etruscans, this valley was a prehistoric lake, which has also left traces in fossils throughout the rock and buried sediment.

 In any case, if prehistoric remains are not your thing there are many other ways this valley has left its mark on Florence.
 Just gaze deep into the swirling eddies of the Arno River while you walk across Ponte Vecchio and you will see a piece of Casentino float right by.
-This totally unique river flows south from Monte Falterona above Stia for more than 40 km (almost touching the landmark town of Arezzo) before abruptly turning around towards Florence.
+This totally crazy river flows south from Monte Falterona above Stia for more than 40 km (almost touching the landmark town of Arezzo) before abruptly turning around towards Florence.

 Or if you stand in the shadow of Palazzo Vecchio then you will be cooling under a copy of the Castello di Poppi (on a much smaller scale of course).
 Or if you admire the fresco by Taddeo Gaddi at Santa Croce, you will be admiring the handiwork of an artist who first graced Casentino.
 Even Michelangelo hails from the hills above the Casentino valley.
 So as you can see, this valley certainly houses quite a bit of history.